 - Tenants needing to relocate due to business pressures

-- The competition of vacancies from the broader market is impacting leasing
+- The competition for vacancies from the broader market is impacting leasing

 - Special conditions of occupancy evolve from lease documentation and lease negotiations